WSJ: SEC Says Conflict Minerals, Pay Ratio Rules Remain In Force

 The guarded message from the SEC underlines the challenges that face the new Republican administration and its deregulation efforts.
 President Donald Trump during his second week in office signed an executive order aimed at rolling back Dodd-Frank and other financial regulations.
 However, repealing the law requires an act of Congress.

 The SEC also is limited in what relief it can offer companies as amending the rules or delaying their effective date requires a commission vote.
 The agency is currently operating with just two out of a possible five commissioners, requiring the approval of both commissioners to pass any changes.

 Companies have criticized both rules for the high cost of compliance.

 The conflict minerals disclosure rule requires companies to tell investors whether their products contain tin, tantalum, tungsten or gold that is mined from The Democratic Republic of the Congo.

 “Hopefully Congress will repeal conflict minerals and most if not all of Dodd-Frank, but that will take a while,” said Paul Atkins, a former Republican SEC Commissioner and the Trump transition team’s point person on financial regulation, speaking on a panel at the conference.

-Visit the link below to read the full story (subscription may be required):
+Read the full story here (subscription may be required).